Jackie Paisley: Legacy

 As a college student who attended both Carnegie Mellon University and Arizona State University on a music scholarship, Paisley was drawn into the world of bodybuilding after she achieved a reputation as one of Arizona's top aerobics instructors.
 She attended her first state-wide bodybuilding show in 1982 and began to compete immediately after that.
 In 1989, she was challenging Cory Everson for the world championship on the Olympia stage.

-After winning almost every bodybuilding show she ever entered, Paisley was known for always being extraordinarily lean, beautifully musclebound and in peak condition for every show.
+After winning almost every bodybuilding show she ever entered, Paisley was known for being lean, musclebound and in good condition for every show.
 Her background in ballet and her dynamic presence on stage propelled her to the elite level of the bodybuilding world for nearly a decade.
 After receiving her master's degree in Nutrition, she spent many years after retirement from competition as a professional nutritionist at the Beauvais Fitness Centers and other various gyms in the Phoenix metropolitan area.

 Paisley had a son, born in 2005.
 After the birth, she became a Christian and an avid Bible scholar, attending Scottsdale Bible Church and composing books about health, fitness, medicine and her newfound relationship with God.
 She began to have health problems in 2015 and these became a serious illness in 2016.
 On March 17, 2017, Paisley died.
 She was survived by her 12-year-old son and her brother.